tophertimzen/tophertimzen.github.io/_posts/2015-08-08-GrayTools.md

 - [Acquiring .NET Objects From the Managed Heap](/resources/grayStorm/AcquiringDotNetObjectsFromTheManagedHeap.pdf)
 - [Hijacking Arbitrary .NET Application Control Flow](/resources/grayStorm/HijackingArbitraryDotnetApplicationControlFlow.pdf)

+And the slides for the talk are [here](/resources/grayStorm/DEFCON-23-Topher-Timzen-Hijacking-Arbitrary-NET.pdf).

 There are also some associated blog entries on these tools on my blog.

 If you want to reach out, don't hesitate!